AI-Smart-Dev/AI-Smart-Dev/README.md

-# 👋 Hi, I’m Ren Sakamoto
+# 👋 Hi there, I’m Ren Sakamoto

 ###